 In This Article

 Most of us are familiar with the rubber plant, a stunning, dark burgundy-colored tree that grows tall and luscious in tons of homes.
-But, if you're someone who loves color, it may not be for you.
-Thankfully, its cousin, ficus Tineke (otherwise known as the variegated rubber tree) is a beautiful pink, green, and white plant that instantly adds a pop of color to any landscape.
+But if you're someone who loves more vivid color, it may not be the plant for you.
+Thankfully, its sibling, ficus Tineke (otherwise known as the variegated rubber tree) is a beautiful pink, green, and white plant that instantly adds a pop of color to any room.
 The best part?
 It's totally beginner-friendly and easy to care for.
+It is also, however, toxic to humans and pets, much like other members of the ficus family, so keep that in mind before you bring one home.

 - Botanical Name: Ficus elastica Tineke